 2. Aliceville Lake

-Aliceville Lake is a small lake which is situated in the southeast of Alabama.
-This is the area where not a lot of people go for bass fishing in Alabama.
-This is not very famous amongst the people around there, but it is an excellent lake.
+Aliceville Lake is a small lake situated in the southeast of Alabama.
+This is the area where not many people go for bass fishing in Alabama.
+This is not very famous amongst the people there, but it is an excellent lake.
 The best time for going bass fishing at this lake is at the beginning of the spring season.

 Aliceville Lake is also known to some people by the name of Pickensville.
-It covers around 8,300 acres of land and was formed by the Tombigbee River and is situated right on the state line.
-Aliceville is a lot of a waterway lake with enormous regions of extremely shallow water upheld up into what were swamps.
+It covered around 8,300 acres of land and was formed by the Tombigbee River, and is situated right on the state line.
+Aliceville is a lot of a waterway lake with enormous regions of highly shallow water upheld up into what were swamps.

 3. Pickwick Lake

-In Pickwick Lake, you can expect to catch a variety of bass fishes as you travel from the dam to the lake’s upper reaches.
+In Pickwick Lake, you can expect to catch various bass fishes as you travel from the dam to the lake’s upper reaches.
 And a variety of baits work over there, for example, jig and pig to catch bass fish.

 This lake is famous mainly for its smallmouth bass in Alabama.
-If you want to catch small-mouth fishes, you should definitely go bass fishing in Alabama to this place.
+If you want to catch smallmouth fish, you should go bass fishing in Alabama to this place.

 4. Wilson Lake

-The lake is famous for its abundance in both varieties of bass fish, smallmouth and largemouth bass, which feed heavily in September and are ready to be caught in the winters.
-This is when they are fat enough and measure for much more pounds compared to the normal season.
+The lake is famous for its abundance in both bass fish varieties, smallmouth and largemouth bass, which feed heavily in September and are ready to be caught in the winters.
+They are fat enough and measure much more pounds than the regular season.

-For baits, you can use anything from big crankbaits to plastics, and you will be able to catch bass fish here very easily.
+For baits, you can use anything from big crankbaits to plastics, and you will be able to catch bass fish here very quickly.